radiylon/medthrive-api/README.md

 2. Install and configure the AWS CLI
 3. Follow the [SST AWS setup instructions](https://sst.dev/docs/aws-accounts/)
 4. Replace the profiles in `sst.config.ts` with your own account profiles
+5. Replace `devFrontendURL` in `sst.config.ts` with your local URL for medthrive-ui
-5. Run `npm run dev` to start local development
+6. Run `npm run dev` to start local development
-6. In a separate terminal window, navigate to the project and run `npm run db:push` to initialize tables locally
+7. In a separate terminal window, navigate to the project and run `npm run db:push` to initialize tables locally

 ## Testing